GOAAAT/tuningcomplete/README.md

      -  `npm install` to install the Brunch plugins.
      -  `bower install` to install the app's dependencies.

+To start the development server:

+ *  Use the command: `brunch watch --server`.
+This server will recompile your code once changes are made.
+ *  The website will be available at [http://localhost:3333/].
+ *  The test suite can be run by visiting [http://localhost:3333/tests.html]

 ## License

 Copyright (C) 2014 GOAAAT